openapi4j/openapi4j/README.md

 * [Request validator](https://github.com/openapi4j/openapi4j/tree/master/openapi-operation-validator) is high level module to manage validation for requests and/or responses against operations.
 More details in the related project.
 * [Request adapters](https://github.com/openapi4j/openapi4j/tree/master/openapi-operation-adapters) is the repository of specific adapters to wrap requests and responses.

+## Documentation

+The documentation for all modules is available [here](https://openapi4j.github.io/openapi4j/).

 ## Versioning and compatibility

 All modules follow the [Semantic Versioning 2.0.0](https://semver.org) and are aligned on each release even there's no changes.